-- Personal toiletries including soap
+- Personal toiletries for overnight stay

 - Comfortable walking shoes

-Parents/Guardians or any other guests of students participating in FOCUS should make their own overnight arrangements off campus for the day or days surrounding their FOCUS session.
+Parents/Guardians or any other guests of students participating in FOCUS should make their overnight arrangements off campus for the day(s) surrounding FOCUS.
 There are a variety of local lodging options near campus.
-If you call a hotel to arrange overnight accommodations, be sure to mention that you are attending an event at Valparaiso University as many hotels offer a special university discount.
+Many local hotels offer a Valpo discount if you call to make the reservation and tell them that you’re attending a university event.